HGrossStat/Test/README.md

 Testing HTTPS connectivity may require setting up SSL on Tomcat.
 Basic instructions for this can be found [here](documentation/Setting-up-SSL-on-Tomcat.md).

-### Compatibility Mode With Older X-Road Versions

-To enable processing of SOAP Body elements in compatibility mode with older versions of X-Road protocol, method `request.setProcessingWrappers(true)` must be called before serialization or deserialization of messages.
-This means that request messages must contain `request` wrapper and response messages must contain `request` and `response` wrappers.
-To skip automatic procession of `request` and `response` wrappers, method `request.setProcessingWrappers(false)` must be called before serialization or deserialization of messages, which is the default.
-The usage of `setProcessingWrappers` method is demonstrated in the [the adapter implementation examples](documentation/adapter-implementation.md).

 ## Credits